lh3/seqtk/README.md

 FASTQ format.
 It seamlessly parses both FASTA and FASTQ files which can also be optionally compressed by gzip.

-Tabtk is a tool for processing TAB/SPACE-delimited data.
+Tabtk is a tool for processing TAB/SPACE-delimited data (examples at the end of this page).

 Seqtk Examples
 --------------